 But think about this.

-Nobody thought that the Kim Jong-un was going to cross over the DMZ into the arms of the South Korean president.
+Nobody thought that Kim Jong-un was going to cross over the DMZ into the arms of the South Korean president.

-You know, or now we're we have a shot.
+You know, now we have a shot.

 I don't know what the end result is going to be.

-I I I think we're going to bring our show to Singapore, though.
+I think we're going to bring our show to Singapore, though.

 We're going to go.